 Are you looking for the best rimfire scope right now?
 There are several good manufacturers in this category, but you deserve the best.
 These are the models that you’ll want to consider so you can take your groupings to the next level.

 Rimfire refers to the method of ignition that is used for the cartridge.
 The firing pin crushes the rim of the ammunition being used, most often for .22-caliber rifles.
 It was first invented in 1845 and has become a staple in recreational use, hunting, and some sport shooting.

-Rimfire scopes are your best option if you’re looking for an easy way to improve your accuracy.
+Rimfire scopes are your best option if you’re looking for an easy way to improve your accuracy and target spotting.
 When dialed in appropriately, you can start making your groupings touch each other, even if you haven’t owned your rifle for long.

 With an eyepiece length of 2.86 inches and an objective length of 2.15 inches, shooters are provided a field of view at 100 yards with this rimfire scope by Leupold.
 It weighs just 8.2 ounces and mounting it is a fairly simple process.
 The eyepiece diameter of 1.36 inches can be a little burdensome at times, especially in low light conditions, but wind and elevation dials do come in 1/4-inch increments for quick adjustments.

 Leupold designed this rimfire scope with four layers of lens coating to improve light levels within the scope.
 The manufacturer features magnesium fluoride for their lens coating, which helps to reduce the amount of glare and reflection that users experience while targeting.
 When combined with their proprietary Quantum Optical System, the imaging through the scope stays consistently clear in virtually all conditions.